-Before conducting the event a few important preparations were made:
+Before conducting the event a few important preparations were made :

-- a) Collecting plastic bags, cloth bags and other similar material for effective demonstration of the mantra 'Reuse, reduce, recycle'. - b) Arranging for paper and colors for the children to make posters with. - c) Arranging for a small sapling to be planted in an ashram that the slum kids frequent. - d) Researching effective strategies to make discussion revolving around environmental pollution and preservation child-friendly and wellreceived by the audience. - e) Taking suggestions from other members of the Robin Hood Army and working on their inputs to make the session as fruitful as possible.
+- a) Collecting plastic bags, cloth bags and other similar material for effective demonstration of the mantra 'Reuse, reduce, recycle'. - b) Researching effective strategies to make discussion revolving around environmental pollution and preservation child-friendly and wellreceived by the slum dwelling audience. - c) Gathering support from the Legal Aid Centre to ensure maximum participation from volunteers.
+Dividing work between the one who signed up, sharing my vision for the event with them and devising a pedagogy. - d) Taking suggestions from other members of the Robin Hood Army and working on their inputs to make the session as fruitful as possible.